downloadpgm/hadoop_multinode_yarn_cluster/README.md

-# Spark client running into YARN cluster in Docker
+# Hadoop running into YARN cluster in Docker

 Apache Hadoop YARN is a resource management and job scheduling technology in the open source Hadoop distributed processing framework.
 This Docker image contains Hadoop binaries prebuilt and uploaded in Docker Hub.